How Much Does a Roofing Salesman Make?

 When Do You Get Paid In Full?

 Although there are roofing companies who will pay you your full flat percentage when you turn in your job, you’ll have to wait longer to get paid your full commission when you’re working on a commission split.
-That’s because labor and material invoices have to be received and final job costs calculated before splitting commissions.
+That’s because all labor (e.g. roofers, painters, siding contractors, etc.) and material invoices have to be received and the final job costs have to be calculated before splitting commissions.

 You want your final profits to be calculated (a.k.a. capped or cost-out) as quickly as possible.
 If you can get a cost-out on the day you collect the final check, that’s great.
 You might have to wait until Friday to get paid, but faster is better.